gettalong/hexapdf/man/man1/hexapdf.1.md

 If the start number of a page range is higher than the end number, the pages are used in the reverse order.

+Single page numbers that are not valid are ignored.
+If a page number in a page range is higher than the page number of the last page, the page number of the last page is used instead.

 Step values can be used with page ranges.
 If a range is followed by */STEP*, *STEP* - 1 pages are skipped after each used page.